pm3muenchen/wordpress-on-docker/wordpress/wp-content/plugins/block-options/readme.txt

 * `before` : Text or element you want to display before reading time.
 * `after` : Text or element you want to display after reading time.
 * `tag` : default `div` : Html tag container
 * `fallback` : set value to 'true' to display PHP based wordcount on old posts that are not edited or created through Gutenberg

 ## Block Guide Lines
 [EditorsKit](https://editorskit.com?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=editorskit) features other tool aside from visibility management.
 With the new Block Guide Lines, you can easily toggle visible guide lines on title and each editor blocks in order to check the element boundaries.
 This feature will also help your workflow on handling nested blocks.

 ## Copy and Paste Selected Blocks

-Easily copy single or multiple selected blocks then paste across the website or separate website using `CMD + V`, `CTRL + V` or paste right click option.
+**Note:** This feature is no longer available in the latest versions of EditorsKit because this has been added to Gutenberg.

+## Editorskit Typography

+**Note:** This feature is deprecated and no longer available in the latest version.
+If you want to continue using Editorskit typography, You can download and install the [editorskit deprecated typography addon](https://github.com/CakeWP/deprecated-editorskit-typography-addon/releases) manually from github.

 ## Image and Cover Block Styles
 Comes with selection of styles on Cover and Image Block for custom shapes and layouts such as diagonal, circular and rounder corners; and even add drop shadows.